Kaarthik-JARVIS/Twitter_Sentiment_Analysis/README.md

         (Corpora is nothing but a large and structured set of texts.)

-Step 2: Authentication:
+Step 2: Authentication

 In order to fetch tweets through Twitter API, one needs to register an App through their twitter account.
 Follow these steps for the same:

-    Open this link and click the button: ‘Create New App’ Fill the application details.
+        Open this https://developer.twitter.com/en/apps and click the button: ‘Create New App’ Fill the application details.
 You can leave the callback url field empty.
         Once the app is created, you will be redirected to the app page.
         Open the ‘Keys and Access Tokens’ tab.
         Copy ‘Consumer Key’, ‘Consumer Secret’, ‘Access token’ and ‘Access Token Secret’.